chrisbianca/react-native-cameraroll/README.md

 `params` takes the following shape:
 ```
 {
-  assetType?: 'image' | 'video' | 'all';
+  assetType: 'image' | 'video' | 'all';
-  first: number; // The number of assets to return
+  limit: number; // How many assets to return
-  start?: string | number; // The start cursor (returned from a previous request)
+  start?: string | number; // The start cursor (use end_cursor from previous request)
 }
 ```